molishree/devTinder/homework.md

 - Create userSchema method to getJWT()
 - Create userSchema method to comparePassword(password)

+- Explore Tinder APIs
+- Create a list of all APIs you can think of in Dev Tinder
+- Group multiple routes under respective routers
+- Read documentation for express.Router
+- Create routes folder for managing auth, profile, request routers
+- Create authRouter, profileRouter, requestRouter
+- Import these routers in app.js

 // app.use("/admin", (req, res, next) => {
 //     // authorize the admin
 //     const authToken = "xyz"